-- Increase stable and predictable funding for GBV programming, and support its expansion and accessibility by FDP women and girls.
+Increase stable and predictable funding for GBV programming, and support its expansion and accessibility by FDP women and girls.
 This will help civil society actors respond more effectively to all forms of GBV, including sexual violence, intimate partner violence, trafficking, and SEA.

 Provide flexible, multi-year, and unrestricted funding to local women-led organizations, including WROs, feminist organizations, and those who have been responding to the crisis in Ukraine.
 Include allocations for organizational strengthening and support to keep organizations sustained and healthy.
-Organizations need to be trusted to determine how to spend funding according to evolving needs; just as INGOs and UN entities prefer unearmarked core funds, WROs and networks need access to the same funding flexibility.
+Organizations need to be trusted to deterprefer unearmarked core funds, WROs and networks need access to the same funding flexibility.
 Funding and resources for WROs must be ring-fenced from the beginning and used to bolster the work these organizations are doing, especially at a time when the region's women's rights movements are facing historic threats.
 Include funds to reimburse WROs for costs they have incurred since the beginning of the crisis, allowing them to backdate expenditures as needed.